sciustechnologia/sciustechnologia.github.io/testing/flashing.md

 * Enable USB Debugging: To use most ADB commands, you must enable USB debugging on your Android device.
 * Permissions: You may need to grant permissions to ADB (e.g., to access the device's storage).
 * Platform Tools: You need to install the Android SDK Platform Tools to use ADB.
-Download it from the official Android Developer [website]().
+Download it from the official [Android Developer page](https://developer.android.com/tools/releases/platform-tools).

 ### Software Installation
 > Install apps from your computer (outside the Play Store).